workos/python-flask-example-applications/python-flask-audit-logs-example/README.md

 ## Audit Logs Setup with WorkOS

-10. Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to set up the following 5 events that are sent with this example:
+10. Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to set up the following 2 events that are sent with this example:

-Action title: "user.signed_in" | Target type: "team" Action title: "user.logged_out" | Target type: "team" Action title: "user.organization_set" | Target type: "team" Action title: "user.organization_deleted" | Target type: "team" Action title: "user.connection_deleted" | Target type: "team"
+Action title: "user.organization_set" | Target type: "team" Action title: "user.organization_deleted" | Target type: "team"

-11. Next, take note of the Organization ID for the Org which you will be sending the Audit Log events for.
-This ID gets entered into the splash page of the example application.
+11. Configure the Admin Portal Redirect URI.

-12. Once you enter the Organization ID and submit it, you will be brought to the page where you'll be able to send the audit log events that were just configured.
-You'll also notice that the action of setting the Organization triggered an Audit Log already.
-Click the buttons to send the respective events.
+Navigate to the Configuration tab in your WorkOS Dshboard.
+From there click the Admin Portal tab.
+Click the Edit Admin Portal Redirect Links button and add "http://localhost:5000" to the "When clicking the back navigation, return users to:" input, then click Save Redirect Links.

-13. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" button.
+12. To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" tab.
 This will bring you to a new page where you can download the events.
 Downloading the events is a 2 step process.
 First you need to create the report by clicking the "Generate CSV" button.
 Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.
+You may also adjust the time range using the form inputs.

 ## Need help?